snapcat/ClassMateBot/docs/Voting/projects.md

-# About $projects
+# About $projects _(Modified Command in Project 2)_
 This command lets the student view the projects and the groups that have voted for each of them.
 # Location of Code
-The code that implements the above-mentioned gits functionality is located [here](https://github.com/War-Keeper/ClassMateBot/blob/main/cogs/voting.py)
+The code that implements the above-mentioned gits functionality is located [here](https://github.com/SE21-Team2/ClassMateBot/blob/main/cogs/voting.py)

 # Code Description
 ## Functions